conveyal/analysis-backend/README.md

 This is the server component of Conveyal's analysis platform.

+**Please note:** At this time Conveyal does not provide support for third-party deployments of Analysis.
+We provide paid subscriptions to a hosted deployment of this system, as well as transportation planning consulting for subscribers.

+For now, the project is open source primarily to prevent vendor lock-in for our clients and to ensure transparency in planning and decision making processes.
+It is likely that over time the system will become easier to deploy by third parties, but we do not plan to provide technical support for such deployments.

 ## Setup

 In production we use Auth0 for authentication and S3 for storage; set the following variables, either in application.conf